Water-Melon/Melon/docs/book/en/expr.md

 void mln_expr_val_dup(mln_expr_val_t *dest, mln_expr_val_t *src);
 ```

 Description: duplicate an expression value object.
 Duplicate the content of `src` to `dest`.
 If the type is a string, the function `mln_string_ref` will be used to reference the string.
+If it is of type `udata`, simply copy the data pointer and set `src`'s `free` to `NULL`, ensuring that the user-defined data is not freed when `src` is released.

 Return value: None